Understanding the Body Language of German Shepherds

 Natural Abilities and Inclinations

 German Shepherds are natural protectors, which is why they’re often used as guard dogs and in law enforcement.
-This natural ability to protect is why they’re often a great choice to help with security around the house too.
+This natural ability to protect is why they’re often an excellent choice to help with security around the house too.
 Unfortunately, sometimes a GSD’s inherent suspicion of the unfamiliar can lead to unwanted aggressive behavior.

 The best way to prevent this is to socialize your dog at a young age.
 Get your GSD used to being around people and other dogs.
 They’ll be far less likely to grow into an aggressive animal, although their natural instinct to protect your household will remain – only in a far more positive manner.